Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Research Methodology

 \subsection{Quality Assessment Criteria}

-After finalizing the list of articles for the SLR, we performed a quality assessment to ensure that the selected papers provided the necessary information to answer our research questions.
-The quality of the selected articles was assessed using the questions presented in Table~\ref{tab:tb_quality_assessment}, following the procedure recommended by Kitchenham \cite{BarbaraKitchenham2004ProceduresReviews}.
-All 68 relevant articles we discovered passed the quality evaluation, and thus, our SLR relies on these 68 primary studies.
+After finalizing the list of articles for the systematic literature review (SLR), we performed a quality assessment to ensure that the selected papers provided the necessary information to answer our research questions.
+We assessed the quality of the selected articles using the questions in Table \ref{tab:tb_quality_assessment}, following the procedure recommended by Kitchenham \citep{BarbaraKitchenham2004ProceduresReviews}.
+All 74 articles deemed relevant satisfied the predefined quality assessment criteria.
+Accordingly, our SLR is based on these 74 primary studies.

-All of the listed articles were published between January 2014 and June 2024.
-Our searches for articles were completed by the end of June 2024, supplemented by articles obtained through bidirectional snowballing.
+All of the listed articles were published between January 2014 and April 2025.
+Our searches for articles were completed by early May 2025 and were supplemented by articles identified through bidirectional snowballing.
 As a result, it is highly unlikely that we missed any published articles during our period due to publication delays.